Fifth North Carolina Provincial Congress

-The Fifth North Carolina Provincial Congress was the last of five extra-legal unicameral bodies that met beginning in the summer of 1774.
-They were modeled after the colonial lower house (House of Commons).
-These congresses created a government structure, issued bills of credit to pay for the movement, organized an army for defense, wrote a constitution and bill of rights that established the state of North Carolina, and elected their first acting governor in the fifth congress that met in 1776.
-These congresses paved the way for the first meeting of the North Carolina General Assembly on April 7, 1777 in New Bern, North Carolina.
-The Fifth Congress met in Halifax from November 12 to December 23, 1776.
-Richard Caswell served as president, with Cornelius Harnett as vice-president.

-Legislation
+The Fifth North Carolina Provincial Congress or 1st North Carolina Constitutional Convention was the fifth and final meeting of the North Carolina Provincial Congress.
+Composed of 187 delegates from 35 counties and ten towns, it met at the court house in Halifax from November 12 to December 23, 1776, in the first year of American independence.
+Richard Caswell of Dobbs County was unanimously chosen as president, and Cornelius Harnett of Brunswick County as vice president.

+History

+Resolutions

-This congress approved the first Constitution of North Carolina, along with a "Declaration of Rights" on December 18, 1776.
-It elected Richard Caswell to serve as acting governor until the province's first General Assembly in 1777 could meet to elect a governor.
-The congress dealt extensively with raising a militia of 5, 000 men.
-They also discussed the Cherokee War in the western region of the state.
+This fifth provincial congress approved the first state constitution and a "Declaration of Rights" on December 18, 1776.
+It chose Richard Caswell as acting governor until the first General Assembly elected a state governor to replace Josiah Martin.
+The congress dealt extensively with raising a militia of 5,000 men to defend North Carolina.
+They also dealt with the ongoing Cherokee War taking place in the western part of the state.

 Delegates

 Each county was authorized five delegates to this congress.
 Some counties only had four delegates.
 In addition, nine districts or borough towns were also authorized a single delegate.
 These districts were the larger towns and population centers of the state.
 The concept of district representation was a hold over from the Province of North Carolina in colonial times.
 Washington District, in the western end of the state and later became a county, elected four delegates to the congress.
-The following list shows the names of the delegates and the counties or districts that they represented: